 The Full Council reviews the discharge of its responsibilities through the Council’s Audit and Governance Committee.
+Follow the link below for all agendas and minutes of these meetings.

 The Local Pension Board assists the Council to deliver efficient governance and administration of the Pension Fund responsibilities through the Council’s Audit and Governance Committee.